Trick Daddy

-Maurice Samuel Young (born September 27, 1974), better known by his stage name Trick Daddy, is an American rapper from Miami, Florida.
+Maurice Samuel Young (born September 27, 1973), better known by his stage name Trick Daddy, is an American rapper.
 He is best known for his 2004 single "Let's Go" (featuring Twista and Lil Jon), which peaked at number seven on the Billboard Hot 100.
 The album of which it preceded, Thug Matrimony: Married to the Streets (2004) peaked at number two on the Billboard 200 albums chart; both of which remain his most successful releases to date.

 Prior, he signed to local record label Slip-n-Slide Records for the release of his debut album Based on a True Story (1997) and its sequel, www.thug.com (1998).
 Becoming the flagship artist for the label, he signed a joint venture deal with Atlantic Records to release Book of Thugs: Chapter AK Verse 47 (2000), Thugs Are Us (2001), and Thug Holiday (2002), which were met with moderate commercial success.
 He followed up Thug Matrimony with the albums Back by Thug Demand (2006) and the independently-released Finally Famous: Born a Thug, Still a Thug (2009), and notably guest appeared on hometown native DJ Khaled's singles "I'm So Hood" in 2007 and "Out Here Grindin'" in 2008.

 Early life

-Maurice Samuel Young was born on September 27, 1974 at Jackson Memorial Hospital.
-His mother, Pearl Brockington of South Carolina, raised him and his 10 brothers and sisters in the Liberty Square apartment complex in Liberty City after relocating from Goulds.
+Maurice Samuel Young was born on September 27, 1974, at Jackson Memorial Hospital in Miami, Florida.
+His mother, Pearl Brockington of South Carolina, raised him and his 10 brothers and sisters in the Liberty Square a public housing project in Liberty City after relocating from Goulds.
 The building where he grew up was colloquially known as "Pork-N-Beans" in reference to the color of the apartment doors.

 His father, Charles, was a local pimp.
 While Young was a teenager, Charles took him and his brother Derek "Hollywood" Harris to live with him, and during that time, Young and Hollywood began to deal crack cocaine on the streets.
 At 15 years old, Young was arrested for drug and firearm possession.
 The day he was released, Young was arrested on an attempted-murder charge for shooting a man during a street fight.
 He was convicted and sent to prison at 20 years old.
 His brother was murdered the same year.
 After he was released from prison, Ted Lucas, founder of Slip-n-Slide Records, urged Young to focus on a rap career and stay off the streets.